0xADE1A1DE/AssemblyLine/README.md

   // used instructions with a single register operand denoted as '/num' int single_reg_r;

-  // length of instruction opcode excluding immediates and memory displacement int instr_size;
+  // length of instruction opcode excluding immediate and memory displacement int instr_size;

   // displacement for the W0 prefix (following byte after the vector extension prefix VEX)